Soft neutral flowers symbolizing gentle burnout recovery, rest without guilt, and self-compassion — Talk2Tessa.

 Values Check-In

 Ask: “What small action aligns with my values today?”
 Maybe it’s calling someone you love, stepping outside for light, or writing one honest paragraph.
-Small acts matter.
+Small acts matter — especially when energy is low.

 1. Recognize: “This is a moment of suffering.”